Spider5484/Weather-Forecast-App-in-Python-using-Openweathermap-API-and-MongoDB/README.md

 I also used MongoDB which is a NoSQL based database for storing data.
 Pymongo is the library used for interfacing Mongodb with the Python code.

-A detailed explanation video of this project can be viewed at https://www.youtube.com/watch?v=8rV9k2tVWWI&t=36s
 ### Tasks To Do:

 1. Create account in https://openweathermap.org/api